HVAC Gas Valve FAQ

 What Are The 3 Classifications Of Gas Valves?

 There are three types used in HVAC systems: manual, thermostatic, and pressure-activated.
 Each type has its advantages and disadvantages.
-Manual must be opened and closed by hand, while thermostatic and pressure-activated are operated electronically.
+Manuals must be opened and closed by hand, while thermostatic and pressure-activated are operated electronically.

 Manual